opengovsg/postmangovsg-guide/faq/faq-recipients/check-email-authenticity.md

 ---
-description: This is what you could to do see if the email is coming from PostmanSG.
+description: This is what you could to do see if the email is coming from Postman.
 ---

 # Check Email Authenticity

-If you are not sure about the authenticity of the email you received from PostmanSG, you can check your email header.
+If you are not sure about the authenticity of the email you received from Postman, you can check your email header.

 ## Outlook